Kannur City Police

 Kannur City Police (KCPD) (Malayalam: കണ്ണൂർ സിറ്റി പോലീസ്), a division of the Kerala Police, is the law enforcement agency for the city of Kannur, Thalassery and Kuthuparamba.
 The Kannur city police force is headed by District Police Chief, also known as Commissioner of Police and the administrative control vests with the Home Department of Kerala.

 The Kannur City Police District came into existence vide GO(MS)No.32/2011 dated 05/02/2011, on 3/March/2011.
-After the bifrication, erstwhile Kannur District Police has been divided into Kannur city and Kannur Rural.
+After the bifurcation, erstwhile Kannur District Police has been divided into Kannur city and Kannur Rural.
 There are 3 Subdivisions and 24 Police stations in Kannur City Police District.

+The Kannur City Police Commissioner is an officer from the IPS cadre and holds the rank of Superintendent of Police (SP).